mrever/Vython/README.md

-# Vython
+# Volyglot
-Use Vim as a Python shell--like Jupyter but it's in Vim.
+## Use Vim as a Jupyter-like shell for Python and other languages

-Features:
+Volyglot -- Vim + polyglot **Speaking, writing, written in, or composed of several languages**

+*Features:*

 -Executes Python files, individual lines, or blocks (via visual mode) within the Vim editor
 -Displays the output in a separate buffer/window